 In his preparatory session, Randy Lail asked what he’s supposed to do during the medicine work.
 Dr. Michael Mithoefer, who started as an emergency room doctor, likened the healing of physical trauma to emotional trauma.
 “The doctors are there to sew you up, close up the wound,” Lail recalled hearing.
 “But your body does the healing.
 It’s very similar for your psyche.
 Your brain knows what it needs to do to heal.
 You just got to get out of its way.”

 Lail’s own apprehensions grew as the dates of the medicine sessions came closer.
 He reflected on their relationship and life together: they’d known each other since eighth grade, attended church together, began dating in 1979, married since 1982.
 “I wasn’t sure who I was going to be when this was over,” he said.
 As part of the study, they were asked separately what their biggest fear was.
 They both had the same concern: Once we’re through this, will we still love each other?

-In the medicine session, both Randy and Cynthia Lail took the MDMA, donned eyeshades, and laid back to relax.
+In the MDMA therapy for couples session, both Randy and Cynthia Lail took the medicine, donned eyeshades, and laid back to relax.
 What follows is Randy’s experience in his own words:

 Before MDMA, I was re-experiencing the trauma.
 After MDMA, I’m just remembering.
 Big difference!

 During the first session, as soon as I went in and went under the influence of the drug and I laid back and let my head clear, I went straight to the very beginning of my abuse.
 That whole day was spent going from the beginning to the end, and going through those memories.